nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### Example Usage

+The following few scenarios present several examples of how the done command can be used.

 ##### Scenario 1: Marking a non-repeat event as done

 Let's say you wish to mark a Personal event `buy groceries` as done.
 In order to find the index of the event, you may type in the command `list personal` as shown below: